hakank/picat_regex/README.md

 ## Compiling and testing

-The regex module has been developed on a Linux Ubuntu 20.04 system using Picat version v3.3#3 and v3.4.
-To compile it you need the C source code for Picat, available at http://picat-lang.org/download.html (named picatnn.tar.gz, e.g. picat34_.tar.gz).
+The regex module has been developed on a Linux Ubuntu 20.04 system using Picat version v3.7.
+To compile it you need the C source code for Picat, available at http://picat-lang.org/download.html (named picatnn.tar.gz, e.g. picat37_*.tar.gz).

 * Unpack the contents for the picat *.tar.gz in a directory, say `/home/hakank/picat`.